agtbaskara/dqn-irsim-navigation/README.md

 # DQN Robot Navigation with IR-SIM

+**[NEW: Experimental Federated Learning Support]**

 A hobby implementation of Deep Q-Network (DQN) for autonomous robot navigation in maze environments.
 The robot learns to navigate from random start positions to goal locations using LiDAR sensors and position information.

 > **Inspired by:** "Federated Reinforcement Learning Framework for Mobile Robot Navigation Using ROS and Gazebo" by Xing An et al. (IEEE Internet of Things Magazine, 2025).
-While that paper tackles federated learning with multiple robots using ROS/Gazebo, this is a simplified Non-Federated Learning single robot implementation using IR-SIM - perfect for learning and experimentation.
+While that paper tackles federated learning with multiple robots using ROS/Gazebo, this is a simplified implementation using IR-SIM - perfect for learning and experimentation.

 ## Demo